theopn/simiansight-f2025/README.md

-# simiansight-f2025
+# SimianSight Fall 2025

-Work for SimianSight (AI Forge VLM Wildlife Conservation Project)
+- `rcac.md`: A quick guide on using Purdue RCAC Gilbreth server